infobaleen/infobaleen.github.io/docs/Platform/Recommendations/Recommendation-Profiles.md

-## Example Recommendation Profiles

 ### On-site

-<b>Similar products recommendation</b>: Similar
+<b>Similar products recommendation</b>

-Recommend products from the same category
+* Recommend products from the same category
-Purpose: High recognition factor
+* Purpose: High recognition factor

-<b>Inspiration recommendation</b>: Inspiration
+<b>Inspiration recommendation</b>

-Recommend products in categories that the customer has not purchased from before / selected product
+* Recommend products in categories that the customer has not purchased from before / selected product
-Purpose: Inspire purchases in the most relevant categories that have not yet been purchased from / the product is not in
+* Purpose: Inspire purchases in the most relevant categories that have not yet been purchased from / the product is not in

-<b>Check-out recommendation</b>: Check-out
+<b>Check-out recommendation</b>

-Recommend cheaper products based on what the customer has placed in their shopping cart
+* Recommend cheaper products based on what the customer has placed in their shopping cart
-Purpose: Increase AOV with a relevant product in the lower price segment
+* Purpose: Increase AOV with a relevant product in the lower price segment
-Expression: tofloat(Price) < tofloat(last(basketArticlePrice))*0.8
+* Expression: tofloat(Price) < tofloat(last(basketArticlePrice))*0.8

-<b>On sale recommendations</b>: On sale
+<b>On sale recommendations</b>

-Recommend products that are on sale
+* Recommend products that are on sale
-Purpose: Increase the sale percentage by showing relevant products on sale.
+* Purpose: Increase the sale percentage by showing relevant products on sale.

-<b>Cross-sell recommendations</b>: Cross-sell
+<b>Cross-sell recommendations</b>

-Recommend products from other categories than what you're currently looking at
+* Recommend products from other categories than what you're currently looking at

 ### In E-Mail

-<b>Standard recommendation</b>: Standard
+<b>Standard recommendation</b>

-Recommend the most likely next purchase (medium trend)
+* Recommend the most likely next purchase (medium trend)
-Purpose: High likelihood of conversion
+* Purpose: High likelihood of conversion

-<b>Win-back recommendation</b>: Win-back
+<b>Win-back recommendation</b>

-Recommend the most likely products a customer will purchase based on historical purchasing behavior
+* Recommend the most likely products a customer will purchase based on historical purchasing behavior
-Purpose: Present the products that a churned customer is most likely to buy
+* Purpose: Present the products that a churned customer is most likely to buy

-<b>Thanks for the last order recommendation</b>: Last purchase
+<b>Thanks for the last order recommendation</b>

-Recommend the most likely products based on the customer's last order
+* Recommend the most likely products based on the customer's last order
-Purpose: Increase the number of customers who make another purchase
+* Purpose: Increase the number of customers who make another purchase

-<b>On sale recommendations</b>: On sale
+<b>On sale recommendations</b>

-Recommend products that are on sale
+* Recommend products that are on sale
-Purpose: Increase the sale percentage by showing relevant products on sale.
+* Purpose: Increase the sale percentage by showing relevant products on sale.

 ### Recommendations in emails